 He goes on: "It's meant to be spontaneous, insanely fun, bursting with life and just a bit too loud," Carey continues.
 "We like our food and drink to be big, spicy and funky.
 We're not understated, nuanced or predictable."

-The restaurant is expected to open this summer, in conjunction with Front Burner Restaurants, the guys behind some of Dallas-Fort Worth's buzziest restaurants: Sixty Vines and Whiskey Cake in Plano, Velvet Taco (with locations in Dallas, Fort Worth, Houston, Austin and Chicago) and others.
+The restaurant has been quietly open for several days.
+It's a project created in conjunction with Front Burner Restaurants, the team behind some buzzy Dallas-Fort Worth restaurants: Sixty Vines and Whiskey Cake in Plano, Velvet Taco (with locations in Dallas, Fort Worth, Houston, Austin and Chicago) and others.

 Of note, Hot Joy was named Bon Appetit's No. 7 best new restaurant in 2014.
 Writer Andrew Knowlton called the food "irreverent and profoundly irresistible."